7 Countries That Regulate Cryptocurrency Actively Despite the Crisis

 There were many crypto businesses before the Payment Services Act came into power.
 They are advised to inform their business to the MAS and they are also given an exemption from the country’s licenses.
 Thus the Act allows these crypto businesses to go forward with their special payment services.
 These crypto businesses include BitStamp, Bitcoin Exchange, Ripple Labs Singapore, Binance Asia Services, Coinbase, Bit Cross, Payward, etc.

 With the lockdown in Malaysia, crypto trading has increased and there has been rapid growth in trade volumes for the regulated crypto exchanges.
 People are trying to find platforms that have good value and this has increased the number of users.
+As for the right trading platforms, there are plenty of them.
+Among them, Bitcoin Prime Trading App is one of the legitimate auto trading platforms widely used by investors and traders.
 As many Malaysian businesses are closing, there is a loss of about 2.4 billion ringgits every day.
 But the crypto trading is flourishing in the country.
 The crypto asset exchange that got approved in the nation for the first time is Luno.

 - South Korea